pippim/pippim.github.io/programs/tim-ta.md

 # Work In Progress

-**Tim-ta Version 2.0 Plans**
+**Tim-ta Version 1.1**

-August 20, 2022 planned enhancements:

-- Launch timers in a new window.
-- New window is opened over parent browser window or at fixed position.
+September 16, 2022 update:

+- Running timers can appear in popup windows that launch when large screen (>1200 pixels) is active.
+- When you move or resize a popup window it restarts the same way next time.
+- There are limitations with browsers being able to move to far right and far bottom positions.
 - Running timer task name in window title bar.
 - Popup controls to override time remaining, next/previous timer.
+- A new enhancement has begun to convert version 1.0 of Tim-ta with saved popup window locations and sizes in version 1.1.

 **The history of Tim-ta Version 1.0**